freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/visual-scripting/node-reference.md

 ### On Switch Changed

 The other switch event triggers in both cases, when the switch is enabled, and when it gets disabled.
-The classic example already mentioned above are the flipper buttons.
+The classic example already mentioned above is the flipper buttons.

 ![Set Coil](set-coil-example.png)

-When using multiple switches, you'll get an event for any of the switches with the value of the switch that changed.
+When using multiple switches, you will get an event for any of the switches with the value of the switch that changed.

 ### Get Switch Value

-This node just returns the current switch value of a given switch.
+This node returns the current switch value of a given switch.
 While usually you should rely on player and table variables for saving and retrieving status, it still has its usage.
 For example, you might want to not add the state of a kicker to the variables and rely on the kicker switch directly instead.

 ![Get Switch](get-switch-example.png)